 A dog crate can be your best friend or your worst nightmare.
-It’s extremely important that your dog enjoys being inside.
+Your dog must enjoy being inside.

-Open the crate door and let your dog smell it, allow them to freely check it out at their own pace.
+Open the crate door and let your dog smell it, allow them to check it out at their own pace freely.

-Never force or place them in inside, the only thing you will accomplish is frightening them of the crate.
+Never force or place them inside; the only thing you will accomplish is frightening them of the crate.

-Once they are comfortable being around the crate without any hesitations you can proceed to close the door.
+Once they are comfortable being around the crate without any hesitation, you can proceed to close the door.

 Reward them from the outside of the crate with a treat and hang out with them for a little bit before letting them back out.

-It’s extremely important to hang out with them for a little while for the first few training sessions.
+It’s vital to hang out with them for a little while for the first few training sessions.

 Puppy Crate Size

-The key is to only have enough room for your dog to move around comfortable but not necessarily take several steps in a row.
+The key is to only have enough room for your dog to move around comfortably but not necessarily take several steps in a row.

 (This will be very temporary)